 History shows that profound scientific discoveries are often found not at the middle point of disciplinary taxonomies but at their interfaces.
 In astronomy, identifying supernovae as “standard candles” to map the cosmos came about in part by identifying supernovae as “events” and automating the related scientific workflows via HPC.
 This is where NERSC and ESnet’s combined capabilities have much to offer in allowing scientists to rethink time-to-solution in their workflows.

-NERSC's capabilities are at the leading edge of computing technology.
+NERSC’s capabilities are at the leading edge of computing technology.
 Expanding what is computationally feasible can change what is imaginable within the scope of a research project.
 Leveraging inter-facility science can require such imagination.
 NERSC's HPC can speed up facility workflows through automation in data logistics, data processing, and concurrent simulation.
 Providing the right computational intensity at the right time is a project-dependent objective and a moving target.
 Still, we encourage your input via the form below regarding inter-facility science agendas.
 We also conduct requirements reviews.

 - High Performance Computing (HPC): NERSC allocates billions of CPU hours (in units of NERSC hours) in reliable and scalable ways to provide computational intensities that shrink processing times by orders of magnitude.
 A startup allocation at NERSC is 50K NERSC hours.
 Multiple allocation programs provide access to NERSC computing resources.